-I love making my own chocolate.
-It's just so satisfying to know exactly what ingredients went into it and that it hasn't been sitting on a shelf in a wrapper for who knows how long.
-Plus, it really is SO creamy and delicious--trust me when I say that you probably won't want to go back to store-bought after you try this recipe.
-And as chocolate recipes go, this is one of the easiest with no prior experience required.
+I love making chocolate bars right in my own kitchen.
+It's just so satisfying to know exactly what ingredients went into them and that they haven't been sitting on a shelf in wrappers for who knows how long.
+Plus, they really are SO deliciousβtrust me when I say that you probably won't want to go back to store-bought after you try this recipe.
+As DIY chocolate recipes go, this is one of the easiest with no prior experience required.

 Jump to: